 Cathedrals on Fraser

-Cathedrals on Fraser is a Fraser Island favourite.
+Cathedrals on Fraser is a K’gari Fraser Island favourite.
 You can expect to find a well-stocked convenience store, a bottle shop, hot meals, a fuel station, and great facilities.
 They offer hot showers, guest laundry facilities, communal fire rings, and treated tap water.
-Cathedrals on Fraser has dingo deterrent fences and is located a short drive from Maheno Shipwreck and Eli Creek.

 Dilli Village

 Dilli Village is operated by the University of the Sunshine Coast primarily as an environmental education camp.
-They offer a fenced in, grassy area to pitch your tent for the night.
+They offer a fenced-in, grassy area to pitch your tent for the night.
 They have powered and unpowered campsites, kitchen and BBQ facilities, and shower and toilet blocks.
 Day passes are available for a small fee.
-Dilli Village is located close to Boomanjin Lake and Inskip Port, south of Wabby Lake.
+Dilli Village is one of the beach camping zones close to Boomanjin Lake and Inskip Port, south of Wabby Lake.

-Fraser Island is a must-see and one of the great stops on a Brisbane to Cairns road trip.
-While you will definitely see the island on a typical Fraser Island tour, we recommend to make the most of your visit by camping your way through the island so you can get off the beaten path and experience more of what Fraser Island has to offer.
+K’gari (Fraser Island) is a must-see and one of the great stops on a Brisbane to Cairns road trip.
+While you will definitely see the island on a typical Fraser Island tour, we recommend making the most of your visit by camping your way through the island so you can get off the beaten path and experience more of what K’gari Fraser Island has to offer.

 2 thoughts on “What You Need to Know About Camping on Fraser Island”